10.5. Incremental Backup

 10.5.1.1.
 Taking Incremental Backup

-Incremental backup is performed based on full backup and WAL summary files collected by WALsummarizer, described in Section 9.6.2.
-Therefore, we begin to explain incremental backup from taking a full backup.
+Incremental backup relies on a full backup and WAL summary files.
+These summary files are collected by the WAL summarizer, which is described in Section 9.6.2.
+This section begins by explaining the initial full backup.

 -